-Eczema, also known as dermatitis, describes a group of skin conditions where the skin is inflamed and itchy.
-There are many types of eczema – the most common is atopic eczema.
+Eczema, also known as dermatitis, describes a group of skin conditions in which your skin is inflamed and itchy.

-Allergic contact eczema develops when substances come into contact with your skin and cause an allergic reaction of the skin.
+If substances come into contact with your skin and cause an allergic reaction, you may develop allergic contact eczema.
 Nickel, perfume and hair dye are common substances that may cause allergic contact eczema.

 If you have varicose veins in your lower leg, this type of eczema affects the skin over and around them.
-It’s usually worse around the ankle, often affecting both legs and is common in older people.
+It’s usually worse around your ankle, often affecting both legs and is common in older people, especially women.

-Symptoms may differ depending on the type and severity of your eczema.
+Symptoms of atopic eczema are often described by how your atopic eczema looks.
 If you have atopic eczema, your skin may be: